joe-dev-public/ridetandem-developer-assessment/README.md

 ### Features

-- The stretch goal I implemented could provide toggle buttons above the arrivals list to show/hide available routes.
+- The stretch goal I implemented could provide toggle buttons above the arrivals list to show/hide available routes.[^1]
   - This would allow users to choose multiple routes at once, in any combination (whereas the current `/busId` URL route param approach is limited to just one route).
 - There could be some indication for the user of which routes don't serve the stop on the current day.